AmmarAlshari/SmartGroupChatApp/README.md

 # SmartGroupChatApp

-SmartGroupChatApp is a group chat application designed to facilitate communication and collaboration among users.
+SmartGroupChatApp is a group chat application designed to facilitate communication and collaboration among university studens.
 The app includes features such as real-time messaging, file sharing, and user management.
 It also includes mechanisms to detect and warn users about suspicious content.

 ## Features